IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 By "passing" I mean it is really sending a HTTP POST `/chaincode` invoke request to one of the peers in our network.
 This peer will in turn call the chaincode and actually pass the argument to the cc function.
 The details of which peer and the exact rest call are taken care of in our ibc-js SDK.
-For your own curiosity the details of the Invoke API call can be found [here](https://github.com/hyperledger/fabric/blob/master/docs/API/CoreAPI.md#chaincode)
+For your own curiosity, the details of the Invoke API call can be found [here](https://github.com/hyperledger/fabric/blob/master/docs/API/CoreAPI.md#chaincode)
 This code itself was called in response to a websocket message that originated on our user's browser.

-Pretty simple, now lets look 1 more step up to how we sent this websocket message.
+Pretty simple, now let’s look 1 more step up to how we sent this websocket message.

 __/public/js/part1.js__